Oceans cover 71% of our planet.

-Just 5% of the ocean floor has been precisely mapped by researchers.
-The surface of the moon and mars are more identified than we do about our sea depths.
+Researchers have precisely mapped just 5% of the ocean floor.
+The surface of the moon and Mars are more identified than we do about our sea depths.
 New technological innovations might ideally change this throughout the next few decades.

-However, what would happen to the planet without any oceans, rivers, or lakes?
-It would look inside and out different, but what if it did not exist?
+However, what would happen to the planet without oceans, rivers, or lakes?
+It would look different inside and out, but what if it did not exist?

 What if the Oceans Disappeared?

-But that was thirteen years ago, and the video is not high resolution.
-So then, a planetary scientist at Japan’s Aerospace Exploration Agency (JAXA) re-create the video at a higher resolution.
+However, that was thirteen years ago, and the video is low-resolution.
+So, a planetary scientist at Japan’s Aerospace Exploration Agency (JAXA) recreated it with a higher resolution.

-The video shows how shallow a portion of the seas are and provides insight into what Earth resembled when substantially more of its water was frozen and how people might have migrated.
+The video shows how shallow some seas are and provides insight into what Earth resembled when substantially more of its water was frozen and how people might have migrated.

 What happened to Mars?

-All around the universe, there are where seas used to be.
-Deep, shimmering, planet-covering seas that nestled for billions of years and afterward dried up.
+Seas used to be everywhere in the universe.
+They were deep, shimmering, planet-covering seas that nestled for billions of years and then dried up.

-In any case, today, practically the entirety of that water is gone.
-The main proof that a sea at any point existed there is in the planet's polar ice caps.
+In any case, practically all that water is gone today.
+The planet's polar ice caps are the main proof that a sea existed at any point.

 The predominant theory for Mars is that solar winds wick away Mars' water from its atmosphere.
 The sun continually shoots charged particles from its moist surface toward its divine bodies.

-A few planets, similar to Earth, are shielded from the plasma invasion since they have a magnetic shield that redirects approaching particles throughout the world and to its poles.
-(This is the component that makes impressive auroras on Earth.)
+Like Earth, a few planets are shielded from the plasma invasion because their magnetic shield redirects approaching particles worldwide to their poles.
+(This is the component that creates impressive auroras on Earth.)

-But Mars, in contrast to Earth, lost its magnetic field sooner or later in its set of experiences.
+But Mars, in contrast to Earth, lost its magnetic field sooner or later in its experiences.
 Without the invisible shield, the planet is powerless to fire solar winds.
-These equivalent winds, the theory goes, are the ones that split exposed water molecules on the outer layer of Mars' sea and thumped them into space, like an enormous cue ball hitting billiard balls into the side pockets.
+The theory goes that these equivalent winds split exposed water molecules on the outer layer of Mars' sea and thumped them into space like an enormous cue ball hitting billiard balls into the side pockets.

 The vanishing of the sea on Mars occurred throughout billions of long stretches of unstable space climate.
-Since Earth has a solid magnetic field, it appears impossible that our home planet would come to pass for a similar destiny as its red cousin.
+Since Earth has a solid magnetic field, it appears impossible that our home planet would come to pass for a destiny similar to that of its red cousin.

-In any case, researchers caution, the dangers of Earth's changing climates might prompt comparably harmful results.
-Here on our planet, we can expect sea levels to rise instead of falling, and sensational changes are caused not by solar winds or meteor strikes but rather by people.
+In any case, researchers caution that the dangers of Earth's changing climates might prompt comparably harmful results.
+On our planet, we can expect sea levels to rise instead of fall, and sensational changes are caused not by solar winds or meteor strikes but rather by people.

 World Without Water